Marathon challenge for grieving mother on a special mission

 WHEN baby Eva Hopper was stillborn four years ago, within only weeks of her due date, her parents’ world was naturally turned upside down.

-And among the overwhelming grief was the shock of learning how many other parents go through similar losses each year.
+And in amongst the overwhelming grief was the shock of learning how many other parents go through similar losses each year.

-Now Eva’s mother, Lynsey, is on a mission to raise awareness by running the London Marathon this year in memory of her daughter, documenting her journey towards the event on social media.
+Now Eva’s mother, Lynsey, is on a mission to raise awareness by running the London Marathon this year in memory of her daughter, documenting her journey toward the event on social media.

 “But I now feel strong enough and brave enough to share her story.”